 Uber driver: “well maybe you will meet someone here”.
 Me: rolling my eyes.

 Southerner Says solution: This one is easy.
 Just say you are married/in a relationship/going through a divorce or all of the above.
 You can always just laugh or pretend you didn’t understand.
 That works well too.

 No one told me random men would do random things…

 The first time that it happened, I was sitting on a park bench, minding my business, waiting for a bus, This man runs over, sits down beside me really close and says will you do me a favor.
 I immediately said no. He said but you don’t even know what it is.
 No, I didn’t know but I also didn’t care.
 He made me really uncomfortable.
 Especially the way he had run up so quickly.
 It caught me off guard and I just wanted him to leave.

 He finally got the message and walked away, calling me a nasty name in Spanish as he left.

-Southerner Says: What can you do if something like this happens?
+Southerner Says solution: What can you do if something like this happens?
 First off, I never felt unsafe.
 There were plenty of police and other people around so I think it just depends on the situation.
-It’s sad but as a woman traveling alone you have to go into self protection mode and be aware at all times.
+It’s sad but as a woman traveling alone, you have to go into self protection mode and be aware at all times.